wmayner/pyphi/docs/examples/2014paper.rst

     >>> subsystem = pyphi.Subsystem(network, state, range(network.size))
     >>> A, B, C = subsystem.node_indices

-Then we'll compute the cause and effect repertoires of mechanism :math:`A` over purview :math:`ABC`:
+Then we'll compute the cause and effect repertoires of mechanism |A| over purview |ABC|:

     >>> subsystem.cause_repertoire((A,), (A, B, C))
     array([[[ 0.        ,  0.16666667],